jackbravo/amaranto/README.markdown

 ============

 - PHP >= 5.2
-- Markdown pecl extension

-If you got this through git you need to init and update its submodules:

-    git submodule init
-    git submodule update

 And you need to manually create a log directory on your project root folder and make sure it is writable by the webserver.
 On ubuntu: